01 Dec Vulnerability: A Surprising Strength?

 How sad … not for him … but for me!

-In contrast, how often has my “strength” been my weakness?
+In contrast, how often has “strength” been my own weakness?
 How many victories have I denied myself by hiding behind false strength or frail ego, instead of asking for and accepting help?

-As we walked home, I reflected on his accomplishment with intense respect, and the certainty that my admiration was a tiny reward next to his own immense pride in his achievement.
+As we walked home, I reflected on his accomplishment with deep respect, and the certainty that my admiration for him was a reward reward when compared against his own immense pride in his world-beating achievement.